 The Goalseek tool helps to answer the question, "How do we get there?".
-This scenario analysis tool helps to design strategies to achieve a desired outcome.
+This scenario analysis tool helps to design strategies to achieve a desired outcome for your selected financial metric.
 It also helps to identify the sensitivity, or importance, of key business drivers in achieving a given performance goal.

 Using the Goalseek tool

 - Change one or many drivers to achieve a goal (either by using the slider or by entering a change value).
 To use the slider, drag the white button located below the 0% marker.

 The value listed under the 'To achieve goal' column represents a mutually exclusive change amount that is required to achieve the desired goal.
 In other words, if you were to drag the slider all the way to that amount, you would achieve your goal.

 💡 Pro Tip: If you anticipate that an increase in price will cause a reduction in sales volume, then increase price by X% and then move the slider for sale volume to a negative change % value.
 This will be represented by a red indicator on the volume slider.
 The impact of this will be represented on the progress bar by a reduction in the KPI starting value.

 At the top of the tool you can choose to view results for any month, quarter or year.
 You can also view results for month-to-date (MTD), quarter-to-date (QTD) or year-to-date (YTD) periods, and select the ending month for these periods.

 Download PDF report

 You can save your Goalseek strategy as a PDF report by clicking the download icon in the sidebar, at the bottom left of the screen.